iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.1/report.md

 > It's a pity that this app isn't in English, as I live in Denmark and my danish isn't very good.<br> :date: __2020-07-30 20:58:35__

-> Perfect app.
-Quietly doing it's job in the background.
-Hope some day it will work over the borders too when traveling around.
-It signalled that I have been in contact with other phones already and that's exactly what it should do.<br> :date: __2020-07-26 06:26:50__

-> Great solution!
-I am impressed by how well the app and tracing system was designed.
-It's impressive how the design allows to both ensure absolute privacy of all users while still being able to track infection chains anonymously.
-Good work!<br> :date: __2020-07-08 17:21:06__

 #### 4-star reviews